 8. The anticipated size or attendance for the event will exceed building/fire codes, established safety standards, and/or the attendance or other limitations for the property and/or facilities requested;

 9. The activity conflicts with existing contractual obligations of MTSU;

 10. The activity presents a clear and present danger for physical harm, coercion, intimidation, or other invasion of lawful rights of MTSU’s officials, faculty members, or students; the damage, destruction, or seizure and subversion of MTSU’s buildings or other property; or for other campus disorder of a violent or destructive nature.
 In determining the existence of a clear and present danger, the responsible office shall consider all relevant factors;

 11. A determination that the requested use would be contrary to local, state, or federal law, regulation, or the policies or regulations of MTSU.

-1. The appeal shall be in writing and shall be submitted to the Office of the University Counsel within twenty-four (24) business hours after the issuance of the denial.
-If the written appeal is not received within twenty-four (24) business hours, the responsible office’s denial decision is final.
+1. The appeal shall be in writing and shall be submitted to the Office of the University Counsel within twenty-four (24) hours after the issuance of the denial.
+If the written appeal is not received within twenty-four (24) hours, the responsible office’s denial decision is final.

 VI.
 General Conditions for Use of Property or Facilities